fsspec/kerchunk/README.md

 ```
 {
   "version": (required, must be equal to) 1,
-  "templates": (optional, zero or more arbitary keys) {
+  "templates": (optional, zero or more arbitrary keys) {
     "template_name": jinja-str
   },
   "gen": (optional, zero or more items) [